ed22699/Obsidian/Uni Modules/Design Verification/Verification Tools.md

 car breaks and medical equipment controllability and observability worse in emulation low level verification can be more thorough due to time limitations will need to use quicker methods on the higher levels

+waveform viewers should not be used as a test cause hard to reach and some parts may be overlooked